Natalia Ginzburg: Career

 Ginzburg was politically involved throughout her life as an activist and polemicist.
 Like many prominent anti-Fascists, for a time she belonged to the Italian Communist Party.
 She was elected to the Italian Parliament as an Independent in 1983.

+Views

+The experiences that Ginzburg and her husband had during the war altered her perception of her identification as a Jew, initially making her a Zionist in solidarity with the oppression faced by Jews; this ideology was dropped by the time of the 1972 Munich massacre, after which she stated that the Jews of Israel felt a certain sense of superiority over the Arabs, and that whenever people spoke highly of Israel, she found herself "on the other side", as she realized that "Arabs were poor farmers and shepherds."
+She thought deeply about the questions aroused by World War II and the Holocaust, dealing with them in fiction and essays.
+She became supportive of Catholicism, arousing controversy among her circle, because she believed that Christ was a persecuted Jew.
+She opposed the removal of crucifixes in public buildings but her purported conversion to Catholicism is controversial and some still consider her an "atheist Jew".

 Legacy

-In 2020, the New York Review of Books issued Ginzburg's novellas, Valentino and Sagittarius, translated into English by Avril Bardoni in 1987, in a single volume.
-In her new introduction for this edition, Cynthia Zarin observed that location "maps the emotional terrain" in these two works as in Ginzburg's other works: the apartment, the living room, the café where events transpire.
-At a book talk to honour its debut, Zarin and the novelist Jhumpa Lahiri discussed the significance of Ginzburg's works and career.
+In 2020, the New York Review of Books issued Ginzburg's novellas Valentino and Sagittarius translated into English by Avril Bardoni in 1987, in a single volume.
+In her new introduction for this edition, Cynthia Zarin observed that location "maps the emotional terrain" in these two works as in Ginzburg's other works.
+At a book talk to honour its debut, Zarin and Jhumpa Lahiri discussed the significance of Ginzburg's works and career.